Interleaving by Parts: Join Decompositions of Interleavings and Join-Assemblage of Geodesics

-\paragraph{Acknowledgements.} WK and FM were supported by NSF through grants DMS-1723003, CCF-1740761, RI-1901360, and CCF-1526513.
-AS was partially supported by NSF through grants CCF-1740761 (TRIPODS TGDA@OSU), DMS-1440386 (Mathematical Biosciences Institute at the Ohio State University) and RI-1901360.
+\paragraph{Acknowledgements.} WK thanks Parker Edwards, Alex McCleary and Justin Curry for beneficial discussions.
+We also thank Zane Smith for helping with Thm.~\ref{thm:dH=dB}.
+WK and FM were supported by NSF through grants DMS-1723003, CCF-1740761, RI-1901360, and CCF-1526513.
+AS was supported by NSF through grants CCF-1740761, DMS-1440386 and RI-1901360.